iotaledger/iota.js/README.md

 3. **`options`**: `Object` which is optional:
   - **`inputs`**: `Array` List of inputs used for funding the transfer
   - **`address`**: `String` if defined, this address will be used for sending the remainder value (of the inputs) to.
+  - **`security`**: `Int`  Security level to be used for the private key / addresses.
+This is for inputs and generating of the remainder address in case you did not specify it.
+Can be 1, 2 or 3
 4. **`callback`**: `Function` Optional callback.

 #### Return Value